-She was Chair of the IALP Multilingual-Multicultural Affairs Committee (MMAC) from 2019 to 2022, leading the work with excellent colleagues from across the world to improve the quality of life of individuals with communication disorders irrespective of their heritage and languages used.
+She was Chair of the IALP Multilingual-Multicultural Affairs Committee (MMAC) from 2019 to 2022, leading the work with excellent colleagues from across the world to improve the quality of life of individuals with communication disorders irrespective of their heritage and languages used and continues to serve as their consultant.
+She currently served on the Board of Directors of the International Association of Communication Sciences and Disorders (IALP) since 2019, and from 2022 as their General Secretary, then Vice-President for Communication.

-She is strongly engaged in raising awareness of DLD and access to service for multilingual children and regularly posts in German on Instagram or English on LinkedIn to advocate for the SLT profession to improve services in the interest of those who may not be able speak up.
+She is strongly engaged in raising awareness of SLT and its value for the society, about DLD and equal access to service for multilingual children.
+As such, she regularly posts in German on Instagram or English on LinkedIn to advocate for the SLT profession to improve services in the interest of those who may not be able speak up.

 Find out more about Wiebke, her work, her publications, her expertise, activities and professional passion, embracing the diversity of children from different cultures, languages and socioeconomic backgrounds and levels of ability to create opportunities for all children to participate in life and reach their full potential.